 As yoga teachers, we are in a constant state of learning.
 Becoming a teacher simply amplifies the student within.
 Reflection is one of the most important aspects of the learning process.
 Is reflection one of your daily practices?

 How often do you take the time to quiet the outside noise and listen to the voice within?
 Taking time to reflect on the reasons why you teach yoga is beneficial to your growth as a teacher.

 If you consistently feel stressed, nervous or fearful about teaching, have you considered if teaching is truly for you?
+Is that question triggering in any way?
 Does teaching yoga genuinely fill you up?
 Dig deep within to uncover your motivations for wanting to teach.
 This will inevitably shift with time and as life goes on, so it becomes even more important to check in regularly to ensure you’re on a path that satisfies your desires, instead of leaving you in a state of distress.

 Consider going on a vacation

 Whether you take a yoga retreat vacation, backpack India, or a staycation – getting out of your daily routine and adding perspective to your life will help you avoid burnout!
 Taking a break from teaching altogether will remind you of all the reasons you love to teach.
 And your students will thank you for coming back refreshed and more present than ever.

 Teaching yoga is one of the most rewarding things I’ve done in my life.
 And yet, I’ve felt the effects of yoga teacher burnout for sure.
 At first I thought something was wrong with me.
 Then after talking with a few yoga teacher friends, I realized pretty much ALL yoga teachers have felt burned out at some point.

 There is nothing to feel badly about if you’ve felt that way!
 Everyone has moments in their job where they feel burnt out.